wds4/tapestry-protocol/tips/README.md

 ## [Core Protocol: TIPs 0.x](core-protocol)

+The core protocol is designed to have minimal, or zero, [linguistic burden]().

 ## [Concept Graph: TIPs 1.x](concept-graph)

 The concept graph achieves *knowledge representation* by organizing information into a graph, with a handful of simple principles to provide structure to the graph.